Resource impact summary report

 • The number of people who are diagnosed with colorectal cancer is around 40,900 each year in England (NHS England Cancer Registration Statistics, England 2023).

-• The early diagnosis data hub from Cancer Research UK estimates that, in people diagnosed with colorectal cancer, 21.5% have metastatic (stage 4) cancer and 56.4% have stage 2 or 3 cancer.
+• The Early Diagnosis data hub, Cancer Research UK estimates that, in people diagnosed with colorectal cancer, 21.5% have metastatic (stage 4) cancer and 56.4% have stage 2 or 3 cancer.

-• Colorectal consultants estimate that 55% of people with stage 2 or 3 cancer progress to stage 4.
-Of those with metastatic colorectal cancer, colorectal consultants estimate 60% receive first-line systemic anti-cancer therapy (SACT) treatment.
+• Colorectal consultants estimate that 55% of people with stage 2 or 3 cancer progress to stage 4; of those with metastatic colorectal cancer, colorectal consultants estimate 60% have first-line systemic anti-cancer therapy (SACT) treatment.

-• Of those receiving first line SACT treatment, consultant oncologists estimate that 55% (BRAF mutant / other molecular groups) currently receive chemotherapy and are therefore eligible for bevacizumab.
+• Of people having first-line SACT treatment, consultant oncologists estimate that 55% (BRAF mutant and other molecular groups) currently have chemotherapy and so are eligible for bevacizumab.

-• Consultant oncologists estimate 50% of people receiving first-line SACT treatment progress to chemotherapy at second line and are therefore eligible for bevacizumab.
+• Consultant oncologists estimate 50% of people having first-line SACT treatment progress to chemotherapy at second line and so are eligible for bevacizumab.

 The uptake for bevacizumab is based on consultant oncologist expert opinion.
 Users can amend the uptake in the resource impact template.